joshbalfour/node-cognitive-services/README.md

 ##### Description

 Get operation status or result.
-The operation should be created by <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5645c523778daf217c292592"> Speaker Recognition - Identification</a> or <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5645c3271984551c84ec6797"> Identification Profile - Create Enrollment</a>.
+The operation should be created by  Speaker Recognition - Identification or  Identification Profile - Create Enrollment.
 And the URL should be retrieved from Operation-Location header of initial POST 202 response

 ##### Parameters